shashwatpatel/Cpp-Projects/Linear Algebra/README.md

--Linear Algebra: The goal of this program is to compute the transpose and multiply M x N matrix.
+# Linear Algebra: The goal of this program is to compute the transpose and multiply M x N matrix.